 Recurly can simplify your metered billing implementation and simultaneously smooth out your revenue collection so it occurs continuously during the month.
 Here’s how it works:

 You define a monthly subscription plan and a price per month.
-When a customer signs up for the plan, Recurly sends your service a push notification saying “start the service”.
+When a customer signs up for the plan, Recurly sends your service a webhook saying “start the service”.
 At this point, your system starts tracking the customer’s usage.
 On a nightly basis, sum up the user’s usage over the past 24 hours.
 If the user is over the quota, calculate the fee as a dollar amount (or using whatever currency you like) for the additional usage and submit this fee to Recurly as a one-time charge.

 At the end of the month, Recurly will sum up all the additional one-time charges and automatically create an invoice charging for the accrued usage plus the next month’s base price.
 Recurly will also send another notification to your service that the billing period renewed.
 At this time, your system can reset the user’s usage meter to zero and start again.